Deploy

 With Node

-Make sure you have a redis server running and set the REDIS_URL
+Make sure you have a redis server running and set the REDIS_URL environment variable.

 export REDIS_URL=redis://localhost:6379